AdaCore/spark2014/docs/ug/gnatprove.rst

 and flow dependency contracts are given for all subprograms. |GNATprove| proves all checks on this program.

+.. rubric:: ``ipstack``

+This program is an implementation of a TCP/IP stack targeted to bare-board embedded applications in certifiable systems.
+The API is an event driven architecture (based on LWIP design), with an application interface based on callbacks.
+The protocols supported are:

+  * IPv4
+  * ARP
+  * UDP
+  * TCP
+  * UCMP

+This TCP/IP stack can be used either on a PowerPC bare-board system or on a Linux host as a native process.
+In the latter case, the TAP device is used for communication between the stack and the host system.
+For more details, see the corresponding README file.

+Data dependency contracts are given for most subprograms.
+These contracts are proved by |GNATprove| flow analysis, which also proves the absence of reads of uninitialized data.

 .. rubric:: ``openETCS``

 This program is a case study performed by David Mentré in the context of the